 Before & After

-This patient who is in her mid-twenties desired to improve the shape and fullness of her breasts.
+This patient, who is in her mid-twenties, desired to improve the shape and fullness of her breasts.
 We discussed the various options for implants available to her and decided to use 350 cc round silicone implants placed via an incision in her breast fold.
-She is shown here three months after her surgery with more fullness and improved shape to her breasts with a well concealed incision in her breast fold.
+She is shown here three months after her surgery with more fullness and improved shape to her breasts with a well-concealed incision in her breast fold.

 Breast implant type

-There are three main types of implants.
+There are three main types of implants, and each has its pros and cons:

 Saline

-Disadvantage: least natural feel and look
+Disadvantages: Least natural feel and look.

 Round Silicone